avine/formation-angular-base/CahierExercices/05_dependency_injection.md

 - In the `app` component tests, remove tests about the computation of the basket price.
 This component doesn't hold the responsibility of that computation.

-- In the `app` component tests, use `TestBed.get` function to get services instances and `spyOn` function to create Jasmine spies in order to pass tests.
+- In the `app` component tests, use `TestBed.inject` function to get services instances and `spyOn` function to create Jasmine spies in order to pass tests.

 - In the `app` component tests, add a test checking that `welcomeMsg` value is set in the header.